CompTIA Security+ Certification Course (SY0-701)

 02

-Learn and apply the basics of cryptography, including symmetric and asymmetric encryption, hashing, and digital certificates.
+Gain practical skills in cryptography, including symmetric and asymmetric encryption, and hashing.

 03